-Since 2014 aditus foundation has been acting as national focal point for reporting to the EU Fundamental Rights Agency (FRA).
+Between 2014-2018 and since 2023, aditus foundation has been acting as national contractor for reporting to the EU Fundamental Rights Agency (FRA).
 We have been gathering technical and detailed national human rights data and information, through desk-based research, and interviews with governmental and non-governmental stakeholders and practitioners.

-Our reports join those produced by the other FRANET members in the other EU Member States, to feed into FRA’s high quality comparative publications covering an extremely broad range of human rights themes.
-FRA is now also publishing the national reports we compile, in the form of Country studies.
+Our reports join those produced by the other FRANET members in the other EU Member States, to feed into FRA’s high-quality comparative publications covering an extremely broad range of human rights themes.

 These are published on a regular basis are relied upon by policy-makers, national Parliaments, the EU institutions, civil society organisations, academia and so many more stakeholders!
 For us, they are also key advocacy documents we use in our public education activities and in our dialogue with stakeholders in our efforts at strengthening fundamental rights in Malta.

 We are delighted to have been awarded this significant responsibility by the EU’s Agency for Fundamental Rights.
 It confirms the excellence of our work, and our commitment to research-based policy- and law-making.Neil Falzon, aditus foundation Director